 Matthews Fire Alarm

 Matthews Fire Alarms have been manufacturing quality products in Australia since 1922.
 Located in Eagle Farm Brisbane, MFA supplies hundreds of fire protection products made and tested to the highest standards.
-MFA prides itself on quality manufacturing and has done so for almost 100 years.
+MFA prides itself on quality manufacturing and has done so for 100 years.

 At the time, Captain John Hinton was Superintendent of the Brisbane Fire Brigade.
 Captain Hinton, with his progressive attitude, was improving Brigade operations when he persuaded Mr. Matthews to design and manufacture the first Street Alarm Mechanical Call Points in Queensland.
 These units were positioned in Brisbane city streets and thereby the Fire Brigade could be called out by simply breaking the glass and pressing the button, by a prearranged code system the Brigade knew exactly where to go.